Bass Pro Shops Logo

 Bass Pro Shops LogoBass Pro Shops Logo PNG

 With bait and rods from the company’s stores, the fish will jump on the hook itself, the Bass Pro Shops logo promises.
-The emblem is very thematic and accurately conveys the direction of the company.
-The sign is complemented by a feeling of pleasure from doing your favorite hobby.
+The emblem is highly thematic and accurately conveys the company’s direction.
+The sign is complemented by the pleasure of doing your favorite hobby.

 Bass Pro Shops: Brand overview

-Bass Pro Shops is a privately owned outdoor, fishing, and hunting store by Johnny Morris.
+Bass Pro Shops is a privately owned outdoor, fishing, and hunting store owned by Johnny Morris.
 It is represented by 200 sales pavilions in the U.S. and Canada, visited by up to 200 million customers a year.
-The stores feature distinctive designs in five styles, from outdoor nature with trees and waterfalls (Outdoor World), outposts (Outpost), swamp and river motifs (Stick Marsh and White River Outpost) to sporty options (Sportsman’s Center).
+The stores feature distinctive designs in five styles, from outdoor nature with trees and waterfalls (Outdoor World) to outposts (Outpost), swamp and river motifs (Stick Marsh and White River Outpost), and sporty options (Sportsman’s Center).
 All of the stores have giant aquariums, the most famous of which, Wonders of Wildlife, is in Morris’ hometown.
 The outlets feature in-store merchandise from White River Marine Group (boats), Offshore Angler (fishing products), and RedHead (clothing and gear).
 The empire generates about $6.5 billion in revenue.

 Meaning and History